 Last week I got to attend the premiere of a new film, “Patterns of Evidence – Exodus.”
 I can safely say it was the exact opposite of the last movie I reviewed, “Noah.”

-After the Noah experience, I was skeptical.
+After the Noah movie experience, I was skeptical.
 I knew it was nothing like that, but I’ve seen other documentaries about biblical subjects that seemed to be bending the evidence to suit their preconceptions.
 One that comes immediately to mind is the James Cameron film, The Exodus Decoded.

 So I went into Patterns of Evidence warily, half expecting to be bombarded with someone’s religious claptrap, hoping nevertheless that I could find a few nuggets among all the dross.
 Instead, I was pleasantly surprised to find a calm, well-reasoned discussion of the subject by filmmaker Timothy Mahoney.